-The 2023 edition of the Performing Arts x Tech Lab is a new partnership between the National Arts Council and Esplanade – Theatres on the Bay, with Keio-NUS CUTE Center as technology consultant.
+The Performing Arts x Tech Lab is a new partnership between the National Arts Council and Esplanade – Theatres on the Bay, with Keio-NUS CUTE Center as technology consultant.
 The Lab seeks to support innovation and experimentation through seeding collaboration between arts and technology fields.
 It aims to encourage arts practitioners to explore the possibilities of integrating technology into their practice.

 - Toby Coffey, Head of Immersive Storytelling Studio, National Theatre (UK)

 - Danny Yung, Founding Member and Co-Artistic Director, Zuni Icosahedron (HK)